Time Series Functions

 This value is determined by the measure level of the measures in its first

-level (optionally specified within the function), and the
+argument, the AGO level (optionally specified within the function), and the

 query level of the query to which the function belongs.- The measure level for the measure can be set in the Administration Tool.
 If a measure level has been set for the measure used in the function, the measure level is used as the level of the function.
 The measure level is also called the storage grain of the function.